 Justine Robbins, LMT, M.Ed., CLT

-EDUCATION Yamanaka Shiatsu Clinic, Tokyo; Lesley University, Cambridge, M; Academy of Lymphatic Studies, Sebastian, FL
+EDUCATION Yamanaka Shiatsu Clinic, Tokyo; Lesley University, Cambridge, MA; Academy of Lymphatic Studies, Sebastian, FL

-SPECIALTIES Integrative bodywork, lymphatic drainage, Craniosacral therapy, post-surgical care
+SPECIALTIES Integrative bodywork, lymphatic drainage, Craniosacral therapy, post-surgical care, massage cupping

 Justine: (520) 908-8907

 "I got started in the healing arts just as a personal interest studying acupuncture and shiatsu in Japan.
 I never thought it would change the course of my life!"